General advice is that individuals should reduce their level of social interaction.

-In the light of advice from the Scottish Government that was announced on 23rd March, we also cancelled our normal group runs.
+In the light of advice from the Scottish government that were announced on 23rd March, we have also cancelled our normal group runs.
 This advice was subsequently included in The Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020.

 Here is the principal evidence that has been taken into account when designing, monitoring and updating our protocol:The following content is made up of extracts taken directly from official documents.
 It may have been paraphrased.
 Content in square brackets is the author’s commentary on the extracts.
 The content is provided in good faith.
 While every effort has been made to ensure that the interpretation provided is correct, you should not rely upon it and should make your own judgement, referring to the full official documentation as necessary.

 The transmission of COVID-19 is thought to occur mainly through respiratory droplets generated by coughing and sneezing, and through contact with contaminated surfaces.

 The predominant modes of transmission are assumed to be droplet and contact.

 Contact precautions are used to prevent and control infection transmission via direct contact or indirectly from equipment.
 This is the most common route of infection transmission.

 [In other words, it’s important to keep surfaces clean and to wash hands regularly.]